wheelercj/chriswheeler.dev/content/posts/go-dev-tools.md

 **[ncruces/go-sqlite3](https://pkg.go.dev/github.com/ncruces/go-sqlite3)**

-Nuno Cruces' driver is also pure Go, but it also uses WebAssembly which makes the driver compatible with more platforms and may improve maintainability and memory safety, but probably decreases performance.
+Nuno Cruces' driver is similarly written in pure Go (no CGo), but also WebAssembly (Wasm).
+The use of Wasm makes the driver compatible with more platforms and may improve maintainability and memory safety, but causes performance problems in some cases.
+Modernc.org's [benchmarks of SQLite drivers](https://pkg.go.dev/modernc.org/sqlite-bench) may or may not be relevant to you.

 ## HTTP routers